poiyomi/PoiyomiDocs/README.md

 This command starts a local development server and opens up a browser window.
 This allows you to reflect changes you make to the website in realtime without having to restart the server.

+*Keep in mind, some features of Docusaurus will be unavailable in local development.
+Things such as Search, Redirects, etc., will be unavailable.*

 To close the server, simply hit `Ctrl + C` on the Keyboard in Git.

 ### Building